arpitbbhayani/articles/blogs/big-number-arithmetic-python.md

 ### Subtaction

-Similar to how addition is performed, subtraction is also performed just the way we did it in school.
-The function named [x_sub](https://github.com/arpitbbhayani/cpython/blob/0-base/Objects/longobject.c#L3150) in file [x_sub](https://github.com/arpitbbhayani/cpython/blob/0-base/Objects/longobject.c] performs subtraction of two numbers.
+Similar to how addition is implemented, subtraction also happens the way we did it in school.
+The function named [x_sub](https://github.com/arpitbbhayani/cpython/blob/0-base/Objects/longobject.c#L3150) in file [longobject.c](https://github.com/arpitbbhayani/cpython/blob/0-base/Objects/longobject.c] performs subtraction of two numbers.

 ```c
 ...